Reem Kherici

 Reem Kherici (born 13 February 1983) is a French film director and actress of Tunisian and Italian descent.
 In 2013 she wrote and directed her first film and in 2017 she wrote and appeared in the romantic comedy film "Jour J" (D Day).

 Life

 Kherici was born in France in 1983.
 Her parents were immigrants as her mother is Italian and her father is Tunisian.
 He was ambitious for her to have a career in science and he was disappointed when she became an actor.

 She came to notice on the radio in 2002 on Fun Radio.
 The following year she was the host of a TV programme Girls of the Weekend on Fun TV.
-In 2004 she met Philippe Lacheau, alias Fifi and she appeared intermitantly on La Cave à l'Info with Fifi and his troupe.
+In 2004 she met Philippe Lacheau, alias Fifi and she appeared intermittently on La Cave à l'Info with Fifi and his troupe.
 In 2005, the Band to Fifi was on TV every night in Le Grand Journal by Canal +, with Birthdays and is noticed during the 59 th Cannes Film Festival for his live skits.

 In 2006–2007, the Bande à Fifi was presenting live every weekday, within Canal +'s Grand Journal.